Governor asks for federal assistance for Kansas flooding

 "I want to ensure that every resource is being brought to bear to assist local emergency personnel so we can keep people safe and limit damage to property," Kelly said.

-Potential flooding remained a concern Sunday throughout eastern Kansas, as the National Weather Service indicated rain was likely each day through Tuesday in Topeka.
+Multiple roadways have been closed throughout the state.
+For updated road information go online to www.KanDrive.org.

-The weather service reported 0.46 inches of rain fell Saturday in Topeka, bringing its rainfall total since May 18 to 5.54 inches.
-Topeka's rainfall total for this May was 9.21 inches as of 11 a.m.
-Sunday.
-The city saw 15.2 inches during its rainiest month on record, in June 1967.
+Potential flooding remains a concern in the Hutchinson area, as the area remained under a flood warning through Monday and the National Weather Service indicated rain was likely Tuesday.

-The weather service forecast calls for Topeka to see a 50 percent chance of rain Monday, mainly before 10 a.m.; a 20 percent chance of rain Monday night; a 50 percent chance of rain Tuesday; and a 30 percent chance of rain on Tuesday night.
-No rain is expected Wednesday or Thursday.
+The weather service forecast calls for Hutchinson to see a 40 percent chance of rain Tuesday, mainly after 1 p.m. with potentially severe storms during the afternoon and into the evening.